mohammad-malik/menagerie_game/README.md

 # A Game of Menagerie
-This is a game of Menagerie built in C++.
+This is a game of Menagerie built in C++ using SFML/Graphics.

 #### This was made as the Programming Fundamentals final project for my first semester of bachelors.